Resources for your ESG learning

 But what exactly is ESG?
 Why has it become such an important issue for investors and stakeholders?

 If you’d like a better understanding of ESG, keep reading.
-The resources below will help explain the benefits of ESG, provide context for how you can implement an ESG strategy at your organization, and highlight value creation opportunities that you can capitalize on.
+The ESG resources below will help explain the benefits, provide context for how you can implement an ESG strategy at your organization, and highlight value creation opportunities that you can capitalize on.

 What is ESG?